Jeremy Isaacs

-Sir Jeremy Israel Isaacs (born 28 September 1932) is a Scottish television producer and executive, opera manager, and a recipient of many British Academy Television Awards and International Emmy Awards.
+Sir Jeremy Israel Isaacs (born 28 September 1932) is a Scottish television producer and executive, and an opera manager.

-Isaacs won the British Film Institute Fellowship in 1986, the International Emmy Directorate Award in 1987 and the BAFTA Fellowship in 1985.
-He was also the General Director of the Royal Opera House, Covent Garden from 1987 to 1996.

-Isaacs was knighted in the 1996 Birthday Honours "for services to Broadcasting and to the Arts."
+Following a career at Granada Television, the BBC and Thames Television, Isaacs was the founding chief executive of Channel 4 in 1982, serving in the role until 1987.
+He won the BAFTA Fellowship in 1985, the British Film Institute Fellowship in 1986, and the International Emmy Directorate Award in 1987.
+He was also the General Director of the Royal Opera House from 1987 to 1996.
+A recipient of many British Academy Television Awards and International Emmy Awards, Isaacs was knighted in the 1996 Birthday Honours "for services to Broadcasting and to the Arts."

 Early life

 Isaacs was born in Glasgow from what were described as "Scottish Jewish roots".
 He grew up in Hillhead, the son of a jeweller and a GP, and is a cousin to virologist Alick Isaacs.
 He was educated at the independent Glasgow Academy and Merton College, Oxford, where he read Classics.
-He did his National Service in the Highland Light Infantry.
+Whilst at Oxford he served as President of the Oxford Union.
+He also served in the Royal Scots Fusiliers.

 Television career

 Isaacs began his career in television when he joined Granada Television in Manchester as a producer in 1958.
 At Granada he was involved in creating or supervising series such as World in Action and What the Papers Say.
-He has worked for the BBC (on Panorama) in the 1960s and was the overall producer for the 26-episode series The World at War (1973–74) for Thames Television.
+He worked for the BBC's Panorama in the 1960s and was the overall producer for the 26-episode series The World at War (1973–74) for Thames Television.
 He was Director of Programmes for Thames between 1974 and 1978.
-Later, he produced Ireland: A Television History (1981) for the BBC and co-produced the twenty-four episode television documentary series Cold War (1998) and the ten-part series Millennium (1999).
+He produced Ireland: A Television History (1981) for the BBC and co-produced the twenty-four episode television documentary series Cold War (1998) and the ten-part series Millennium (1999).